Polish language: Orthography

 The Polish alphabet derives from the Latin script but includes certain additional letters formed using diacritics.
 The Polish alphabet was one of three major forms of Latin-based orthography developed for Western and some South Slavic languages, the others being Czech orthography and Croatian orthography, the last of these being a 19th-century invention trying to make a compromise between the first two.
 Kashubian uses a Polish-based system, Slovak uses a Czech-based system, and Slovene follows the Croatian one; the Sorbian languages blend the Polish and the Czech ones.

 Historically, Poland's once diverse and multi-ethnic population utilized many forms of scripture to write Polish.
 For instance, Lipka Tatars and Muslims inhabiting the eastern parts of the former Polish–Lithuanian Commonwealth wrote Polish in the Arabic alphabet.
-The Cyrillic script is used to a certain extent by Polish speakers in Western Belarus, especially for religious texts.
+The Cyrillic script is used to a certain extent today by Polish speakers in Western Belarus, especially for religious texts.